FredrickB/calico-flow-logs-otlphttp-exporter/README.md

 after ingesting logs to the [Loki OTLP endpoint](https://grafana.com/docs/loki/latest/send-data/otel/) from OpenTelemetry Collector.

-> Using OpenTelemetry Collector as layer between the exporter and Loki
+> Using OpenTelemetry Collector as layer between calico-flow-logs-otlphttp-exporter
-> is optional, you can point the exporter directly at Lokis OTLP endpoint.
+> and Loki is optional, you can point the exporter directly at Lokis OTLP endpoint.

 ![Demo showing log search in Grafana using Loki as a Datasource](./docs/demo/otel_collector_loki_otlp_demo.gif)